Add as a Google preferred source

 Here is how to translate results into priorities:

 In this case, start with the technical checklist and your highest-traffic pages.
-Clean up structure, add schema, and write clear answer-first content.
+Clean up structure, add schema, and prioritize writing clear answer-first content.

-If you appear for branded queries but not unbranded ones, you are recognizable but not authoritative.
+#2: You appear for branded queries but not unbranded ones

 This is a topical authority gap.
-Build more content around the themes and questions your ideal buyer asks before they know your name.
+To solve it, build more content around the themes and questions your ideal buyer asks before they know your name.

-If your citations are accurate but the sentiment is neutral or slightly negative, you probably have outdated third-party content that AI keeps pulling from.
+If your brand sentiment is neutral or negative, you probably have outdated third-party content that AI keeps pulling from.

-If competitors consistently appear where you do not, look at the format of the content being cited.
+Look at the format of the content being cited.
 Is it a comparison table?
 A step-by-step guide?
-A list post?
+Or a list post?

 Frequently asked questions